 What are the technologists doing while I’m asleep?

-- They monitor the data collected by the signals attached to your scalp and body
+- monitor the data collected by the signals attached to your scalp and body

-- They fix any sensors that might have fallen off or might otherwise not be working properly in order to collect the clearest data
+- fix or replace any sensors that might have fallen off or might otherwise not be working properly in order to collect the clearest data

-- They assist you with getting to the bathroom in the middle of the night
+- assist you with getting to the bathroom in the middle of the night

-- They help you with comfort issues (more pillows, cooling fans)
+- help you with comfort issues (more pillows, cooling fans, noise machines)

-- They update medical records related to your study
+- update medical records related to your study

 How soon will I find out my sleep study results?